-Local Service 6.6: Support Services Indicator Measure Target July to December 2014 Comment January to June 2015 Comment Council's workforce is appropriately skilled, safe and stable Staff believe they have adequate access to training and development opportunities appropriate for their role Stays the same or increases • All staff are able to attend training as part of the annual corporate training calendar.
+Indicator Measure Target July to December 2014 Comment January to June 2015 Comment Council's workforce is appropriately skilled, safe and stable Staff believe they have adequate access to training and development opportunities appropriate for their role Stays the same or increases • All staff are able to attend training as part of the annual corporate training calendar.
 All staff are able to attend external training programs that are job specific to, update necessary skills.
-Indicator Under Review • Staff attended training as part of the annual corporate training calendar.
-Staff also accessed external training programs that were job specific to update skills.
+Indicator Under Review • Staff attended training as part of t annual corporate training calenda Staff also accessed external trainin programs that were job specific to update skills.
 Indicator Under Review Proportion of staff accessing education assistance as proportion of full time employees (FTEs) Stays the same or increases • In 2014, 23 full time staff are participated in the education assistance program.
 This equates to 6.3% of staff, however the number of FT staff has increased significantly this year.
 Indicator Under Review • 20 staff utilised Educational Assistance (6.2%).
-The number of FT staff has increased in this period.
-Indicator Under Review Lost time as a proportion of full time employees Decreasing • There has been a slight increase (0.05%) in lost time due to a longer than anticipated recovery time related to one claim.
-Council continues to create a safe workplace environment by implementing WHS System, Manual Handling Program, Risk Management Training and Proactive Programs including allocation of suitable duties to staff, and workplace station inspections resulting effective management of the workforce safety.
-Indicator Under Review ٠ There was a decrease of 0.12% due to quicker return to work as a result of the implementation of the WHS system, which has increased the understanding of return to work.
+The number of staff has increased in this period.
+Indicator Under Review Lost time as a proportion of full time employees Decreasing There has been a slight increase (0.05%) in lost time due to a longer than anticipated recovery time related to one claim.
+Council continues to create a safe workplace environment by implementing WHS System, Manual Handling Program, Risk Management Training and Proactive Programs including allocation of suitable duties to staff, and workplace station inspections resulting effective management of the workforce safety. • There was a decrease of 0.12% du quicker return to work as a result the implementation of the WHS system, which has increased the understanding of return to work.
 Indicator Under Review